What is Occult? What is Biblical?

-1) Occult practice includes seeking God or truth beyond nature, reason, or the rational mind—that is, in the supernatural realm.
+1) Occult practice includes seeking God or truth beyond nature, reason, or the rational mind, especially in the supernatural realm.

-2) Occult practice is based on a belief that communion with God comes through subjective, supernatural experience outside biblical means (God’s word or sacraments).
+2) Occult practice is based on a belief that communion with God comes through subjective, supernatural experience outside biblical means.
+Biblical means are chiefly God’s word and the sacraments.

 3) Occult practice involves seeking supernatural energy, spirits, power, presence, influence, action or enchantments.

 At its most blatant, occultism involves humans by their own efforts and outside biblical means attempting to bridge the veil between the natural and supernatural realms to see, hear or experience God or the supernatural.

 We do not deny the supernatural in true Christian experience

 Introduction: The occult vs. the Bible

 The God of the Bible cannot be found through occult spiritual practices.
 In the occult we find only Satan and his demons.
 The Bible consistently refers to occult religious practices as “abominations” and they are forbidden.
 Believers are earthly temples of the Holy Spirit, so we keep utterly separate from the occult in order to avoid contact with demons and Satanic influences.

 We know the names of some occult practices from the Bible, such as magic, necromancy and witchcraft, but often do not understand what makes them occult.
 So, for example, if a person knows someone who openly practices as a witch, they judge it correctly, but if they know someone practicing as a ‘Christian’ yet unwittingly doing the same things, they fail to judge correctly because they do not understand what witchcraft is.

 Therefore we need a clear and accurate definition of the occult.
 If we have a clear definition we can test our spiritual practices against it.
 If our practices are occult, then any experience deriving from them, no matter how godly they may seem, is suspect.